Baptisms

 Congratulations on the birth of your child!

-At baptism, with the support of godparents and the Catholic community, your child enters a community of people dedicated to living according to the message of Jesus as found in the scriptures.
-At the celebration of baptism, you promise to raise your child in the Catholic faith and making the world the way God says it ought to be.
+At baptism, with the support of godparents and the Catholic community, your child enters the community of Christ's faithful, to living according to the message of Jesus as found in the scriptures.
+At the celebration of baptism, you promise to raise your child in the Catholic faith and to make the world the way God says it ought to be.

 • How do I schedule a baptism?

-Contact the parish offce and say you are looking to have your child baptized.
+Contact the parish office and say you are looking to have your child baptized.
 Fr.
-Matt will then reach out to you to schedule a brief meeting.
-A date will then be scheduled.
+Matt will then reach out to you to schedule a brief introductory meeting.

 • When do baptisms occur?